 by D. Patrick Miller

 I used to live in the highly politicized atmosphere of Berkeley, California, where few Republicans exist (or at least let it be known if they do).
-The traditional power struggle has not been between left and right, but between moderate liberals and progressive leftists — and that struggle was often as bitter as the more conventional one.
+The traditional power struggle there has not been between left and right, but between moderate liberals and progressive leftists — and that struggle was often as bitter as the more conventional one.
 A burg full of self-avowed pacifists is not necessarily a peaceful place to be.

 Coming from North Carolina, where I’d never really felt at home despite being born there, Berkeley attitudes were both a cultural salve and a continuing source of amusement.
 It felt more like home, if sometimes a surreal one.
 But the environment began to feel less welcoming when the health crisis of my thirties led me from youthful political preoccupations into a more spiritual state of mind.
 That divergence came to a head when I did a Berkeley bookstore reading for my first solo title, A Little Book of Forgiveness (released in a sixth edition in 2017 as THE FORGIVENESS BOOK).